Note

 import lyceanem.tests.reflectordata as data

-from lyceanem.base_classes import structures
+from lyceanem.base_classes import structures, points, antenna_structures

-blockers = structures([body, array])
+blockers = structures([body])

 from lyceanem.models.frequency_domain import calculate_farfield